 - This tostada shells recipe was made with store bought corn tortillas, so I’m not sure if homemade corn tortillas would take the same amount of time to bake.
 They tend to be a little thicker than store bought.

-Components to Top Your Tostadas With
+What to Top Your Tostadas With

 - Refried Black Beans